-Based on a model provided by the Croquet Association, adopted June 2015.
-Reviewed and updated Nov 2024
+Based on a model provided by the Croquet Association (now Croquet England), adopted June 2015.

+Reviewed and updated Feb 2024 and May 2025

 Every club member has a responsibility for safe-guarding vulnerable people while they are on club premises and any concerns, however small, should be brought to the attention of the safe-guarding (welfare) officer.